jdebruyn/BDM-Microbiology/README.md

 # BDM-Microbiology

 This respository contains files to accompany: Bandopadhyay S, H Sintim, JM DeBruyn.
-Structural and Functional Responses of Soil Microbial Communities to Biodegradable Plastic Film Mulching in Two Agroecosystems.
-Submitted to Applied and Environmental Microbiology, May 2019.
+Effects of biodegradable plastic film mulching on soil microbial communities in two agroecosystems.
+Submitted to PeerJ, November 2019.

 Mothur and R files folder contains codes and associated .csv files used for input.